 host

-command to query DNS information based on the private DNS record.Query the IPv4 address mapped to the IP address-based domain name.
+command to query DNS information based on a type of private DNS record.Query the IPv4 address mapped to the IP address-based domain name.
 This step is suitable for an ECS instance for which Enable DNS Resolution from the IP Address-based Hostname to the Instance Primary Private IPv4 Address (A Record) is selected.

 host ip-172-16-0-89.ap-southeast-3.ecs.internal